Narsarsuaq: Climate

-Narsarsuaq experiences boundary subarctic climate (Köppen: Dfc), which with a 0.8 °C (1.44 °F) margin escapes being classified as polar climate that is typical for the rest of Greenland.
+Narsarsuaq experiences boundary subarctic climate (Köppen: Dfc), which with a 1.1 °C (1.98 °F) margin escapes being classified as polar climate that is typical for the rest of Greenland.
 Despite its rather chilly temperatures, Narsarsuaq is one of the few places in Greenland with abundant naturally growing trees.
 This is due to several factors.
 Its geographical position is extremely sheltered from harsh subpolar winds by multiple layers of tall mountains to the west, and there is a heavy oceanic influence that results in a rather stable and steady amount of precipitation year-round.
 The oceanic influence can be observed in the occasional Atlantic storms that often pound the region (resulting in a fairly wet climate) and a moderate amount of precipitation per year (which could also be considered quite high by Greenlandic standards).

 Due to the fair climatic conditions, Narsarsuaq is the site of Greenland's only botanical garden, the "Greenlandic Arboretum".

 Greenlandic Arboretum

 On the lower slopes of the Mellemlandet ridge, close to Narsarsuaq Airport, there is a unique 'botanical garden of the Arctic', called the Greenlandic Arboretum.
 The goal is to establish a live collection of trees and bushes native to both the arctic and the alpine tree-lines of the entire Northern Hemisphere.

 Founded in 1988, it encompasses 15 hectares and it shelters 110 plant species, mostly varieties of boreal taiga trees, such as Siberian larch, lodgepole pine, white spruce, Sitka spruce, and various bushes.
+There have also been plantings of a few species, including sycamore maple and American chestnut, from middle latitudes south of the boreal zone.
 Many individual trees are tagged or otherwise marked.
 The plantation currently has more than 50,000 trees of various provenances.